by Alex Burns

 My suggestion?
 Find skills adjacent to topics you already know and which might make you a more well-rounded candidate.

 - Are you a writer?
 Take a couple of online classes on SEO and marketing.

 - Are you into computers?
 Take some coding classes.

 - Are you an entrepreneur?
 Join your local Toastmasters club to practice public speaking.

 Whatever it is you are interested in, there are skills that can build upon what you already know.
-We even got you two free months of unlimited classes on Skillshare.
 So give it a try!

 4. Start a side hustle

 This is one of those things I wish I could tell my twenty-year-old self, back when I had time and a lot fewer responsibilities.
 Start a side hustle while you have this extra time.
 You have a world of possibilities, and with time on your hands, you’ll be less pressured to go with the very first idea you come up with.